Rockfish Toolkit

 payload_entropy |

-Per-flow Shannon entropy, PCR (producer/consumer ratio), and SPLT (Sequence of Packet Lengths and Times). |
+Per-flow Shannon entropy and SPLT (Sequence of Packet Lengths and Times).
+PCR is derived downstream from transport_signals byte totals. |

 Application-layer parsers that decode binary protocols not covered by Suricata’s built-ins.
 Each emits its own EVE event type.